Fall Shredded Brussels Sprouts Salad is a crispy, crunchy, healthy entree salad recipe that’s full of fresh fall flavors!

 Start with 12oz fresh brussels sprouts.
 Brussels sprouts CAN be eaten raw – they’re basically baby cabbages.

-Peel back any tough outer leaves from the sprouts then, holding each one by the core, very thinly shred the sprout starting at the top with a sharp knife.
-I’ve used the slicing disc on my food processor to thinly slice brussels sprouts, and very quickly I might add, but using a sharp knife is the best way to shred the sprout vs slice it.
+Peel back any tough outer leaves from the sprouts then very thinly shred with a sharp knife.
+I’ve used the slicing disc on my food processor to thinly slice brussels sprouts before, but a sharp knife is the best way to finely shred vs slice.

 Place the shreds in a big bowl, then add all the goodies: chopped pear plus 1/4 cup dried cranberries, 1/4 cup crumbled gorgonzola cheese (use feta or chevre if you’re not feeling gorgonzola) and 1/4 cup chopped pecans.